qiushi-zhou/qiushi-zhou.github.io/recruitment.md

 title: Recruiting for Postgraduate Positions @ Thrust of Computational Media and Arts, HKUST(GZ)
 permalink: /recruitment/
 ---
 I am someone who have been very lucky to have received great mentorship from my PhD and Postdoc supervisors, and I am excited to pass it along to future generations of students who are driven by their curiosity to understand and make better interactive technologies.
-From October 2025, I have multiple open PhD positions along with Research Assistant and Postdoc opportunities for applicants at varying stages of study.
+From October 2025, I will join HKUST(GZ) with affiliations @ <a href="https://cma.hkust-gz.edu.cn/"> Thrust of Computational Media and Arts (CMA)</a> and <a href="https://iott.hkust-gz.edu.cn/"> Thrust of Internet of Things (IoT)</a>.
+I have multiple open PhD positions along with Research Assistant and Postdoc opportunities for applicants at varying stages of study.
 I am also looking to advise MPhil research projects on topics related to the ones listed below.

 For detailed information on entry requirements, admission timeline, studenship, tuition fee, and else, please refer to official resources <a href="https://fytgs.hkust-gz.edu.cn/admissions/before-submitting-an-application">HERE</a>.